Claire-bot87/sticky-popcorn-client/README.md

   }
 ```

-When the form is submitted
-The formData is passed to the signup service, which I wrote in a separate services file and folder.
+When the form is submitted, the formData is passed to the Signup service, which I wrote in a separate services file and folder.

 The service takes the formData as an argument and sends an Axios post request to the server

 The signup service function then returns res.data to the handlesubmit function where it was initially called.
-That res.data is assigned to a variable called ‘data’
+That res.data is assigned to a variable called ‘data’.

 That is then used to set the token.
 It does this by passing the token key in the data object into the setToken function as an argument.
 It saves this token to local storage.